Magazine

 A decade ago, female leadership was still an uphill battle, and in some ways, it still is.
 But in the last five years, companies have started making real moves toward inclusion.
 We’re seeing more mentorship programs, better maternity and paternity leave policies, and a genuine push for work-life balance.

-Take the tech industry—once a fortress of masculinity, it’s now seeing a steady increase in women in executive roles.
+Take the tech industry—once a fortress of masculinity, it’s now seeing a steady increase in women in leadership roles.
 No, it’s not perfect, but with trailblazers like Susan Wojcicki (formerly YouTube’s CEO) and Safra Catz (Oracle CEO), the narrative is shifting.

 The Challenge of Bias (Because Yes, It’s Still a Thing)